Amdrija/personal-website/content/posts/distributed-algorithms/index.md

 ### Waiting Causal Broadcast

-Instead of sending the past of all the messages, we can just send a vector which contains as the i<sup>th<sup> element the sequence number of the message from process p<sub>i</sub> that the broadcasted message depends on.
+Instead of sending the past of all the messages, we can just send a vector which contains as the i<sup>th</sup> element the sequence number of the message from process p<sub>i</sub> that the broadcasted message depends on.

 For example: we have 3 processes, each will have the vector initialized to `[0,0,0]`.
 When process p<sub>1</sub> broadcasts a message, it will send the vector `[0,0,0]`, and it will change its vector to `[1,0,0]`.
 Now, when the same process broadcasts a message, it will send a vector `[1,0,0]` with the message.
 The process p<sub>3</sub> then delivers both messages, it will now send the vector `[2, 0, 0]` and change its vector to `[2, 0, 1]` etc.